 Another council member, Naser Rashed Al-Kaabi, objected to the employer being required to pay both annual leave and end of service benefits.
 “I suggest that the payment of fees is limited to one of both, either pay the end-of-service remuneration or pay the annual leave and not both.”

 The council members presented Qatari families as vulnerable or are at a risk of being burdened.
 Mohammed Abdullah Al-Sulaiti, a council member, insists that the contracts with companies and families should not be treated equally.
 “In fact, we should not add a burden to the families. … financial solvability of families differs from that of companies and institutions.”

 The law will be voted on in the coming weeks.

-Kuwait is the only GCC state with a law for domestic workers.
+Kuwait and Saudi Arabia are the only GCC states with laws specific to domestic workers.
 UAE's Federal National Council has passed the latest draft law on domestic workers and now awaits final approval from President Sheikh Khalifa bin Zayed Al Nahyan.

 The contents of the draft law and discussions have been translated from Arabic by Migrant-Rights.org.
 The commentary on the discussions, in italics, are our own.